mamadjavaad/my-cheat-sheets/README.md

 # My Cheat Sheets
-Created with the help of the author(mamadjavaad) and chatbot GPT.
+Created with the help of chat gpt .

 An awesome collection of cheat sheets for programming languages, frameworks, tools, and libraries.